Nigel2392/quickgo/README.md

 ## Saving your project templates

 After you have configured your project in `quickgo.yaml`, you can save them with the following commands.
-It is however fully possible to skip creating a `quickgo.yaml` file and control everything via the command line.

 ```bash
 # Save the project (this will be saved in $HOME/.quickgo/projects).